glowkeeper/P3D/docs/labs/week1Session1.md

-# Lab for Week 1, Session 1 - Setting Up Your Environment
+# Lab - Week 1, Session 1 - Installing Unity and Integrating with GitHub

 This lab's primary aim is to set up your environment so you can complete the rest of the module.